St Matthew's CE School Curriculum

 Across the school we have several interventions running, including Reciprocal Reading, which focuses on the learners' understanding of the written text.

-Termly library visits (new for 2022-2023)to our nearest County Library in Aspatria, promotes a healthy reading habit that we hope will be fostered beyond the primary age phase.
+We encourage library visits (including visiting our local library in Aspatria) in order to promote a healthy reading habit that we hope will be fostered beyond the primary age phase.
 Visits from the Cumbria library van exposes children to a wider selection of books and offers further excitement.

-Writing- We deliver writing through our own curriculum.
 Children are taught to develop both stamina and skills in writing as they progress through the school.
 The children are taught to write at length with a heavy emphasis on vocabulary, grammar, punctuation and imagination!
-We weave these skills into many different genres (such as autobiographies, newspaper reports, balanced arguments) which we then revisit to make sure those skills are embedded.
+We weave these skills into many different genres and across the curriculum.

 Our school uses 'Little Wandle' for our children in Reception to Year 2 and for additional catch up sessions for children in Class 2.